Wendy Wu: Homecoming Warrior: Plot

 Wendy completes her training and learns that she has become Homecoming Queen.
 She then discovers that her battle takes place the same night of the Homecoming Dance.
 Feeling betrayed, she opts out of the battle.
-On the night of Homecoming, her grandmother insists that Wendy fulfill her destiny.
-But Wendy refuses.
-She finally changes her mind upon learning from the monks that Shen has gone to the battle alone.
-Wendy and the monks arrive to save Shen just in time.
-Wendy's martial arts training unleashes her inner heroine for a final fight with Yan-Lo.
-In the last scene, Jessica thanks Wendy for lending her the Homecoming crown and Queen status, and the conflict between the two is put to rest.
+On the night of Homecoming, her grandmother insists that Wendy fulfill her destiny, but she refuses.
+However, Wendy changes her mind upon learning from the monks that Shen has gone to the battle alone.
+She and the monks arrive to save Shen just in time.
+Wendy's martial arts training unleashes her inner heroine for a final fight with Yan-Lo, freeing Jessica from his possession.

+Wendy decides to hand over the Homecoming crown and Queen status Jessica, having realized what's really important in life, and the conflict between the two is put to rest.
 The heroes are about to leave when Yan-Lo returns in his true form, and the battle continues.
 Shen attempts to sacrifice himself, as it is his destiny, but Wendy saves him by changing his destiny.
 Wendy and Shen attack Yan-Lo together, destroying him forever.
 The monks tell Shen this is his last life, and they ascend.
-In the end, Wendy and Shen leave to get cappuccinos and chocolate, which Shen said he loved earlier in the movie.
+In the final scene, Wendy and Shen leave to get cappuccinos and chocolate, which Shen said he loved earlier in the movie.
 This implies that the two might begin dating.